Multi-Dimensional Parameter Study of Double Detonation Type Ia Supernovae Originating from Thin-Helium-Shell White Dwarfs: Discussion and Conclusions

 Our simulated double detonations show that sub-Chandrasekhar WDs with a range of He shell parameters and WD masses are viable candidates for some portion of observed SNe Ia judging by the simulations yields and ejecta structure.
 To further verify the likelihood of the contribution of double detonations on the population of observed SNe Ia, radiative transfer calculations must be performed using these ejecta in order to determine how these models truly compare to reality.

 \acknowledgements

+We thank the referee for their helpful comments.
 This work was supported by the NASA Astrophysics Theory Program (NNX17AG28G).
-Computations were performed on NASA's Pleiades and institutional resources at the University of Alabama.
-We thank Carla Fr\"olich for supporting B.J.M.'s contribution to this work.
+Computations were performed on NASA's Pleiades and institutional resources at The University of Alabama.
+S.J.B. acknowledges support from NASA grant HST-AR-16156.
+We thank Carla Fr\"ohlich for supporting B.J.M.'s contribution to this work.

-Portions of this work were supported by the United States Department of Energy, under an Early Career Award (Grant No. SC0010263), by the Office of Science, Office of Nuclear Physics, award DE-FG02-02ER41216, awards DE-AC02-05CH11231 and DE-SC0017616 (D.K.), by SciDAC award DE-SC0018297 (D.K.), by the Research Corporation for Science Advancement under Cottrell Scholar Awards, and by the Gordon and Betty Moore Foundation through Grant GBMF5076 (D.K.).
+Portions of this work were supported by the United States Department of Energy, under an Early Career Award (Grant No. SC0010263), by the Office of Science, Office of Nuclear Physics award DE-FG02-02ER41216, and by the Research Corporation for Science Advancement under a Cottrell Scholar Award.

 \software{\texttt{FLASH} (\citealt{Fryxelletal2000,Dubeyetal2009,Dubeyetal2013,Dubeyetal2014}, \url{flash.uchicago.edu}), \texttt{MESA} (\citealt{paxton_2011,paxton_2013,paxton_2015,paxton_2018}, \url{mesa.sourceforge.net}), \texttt{yt} (\url{yt-project.org}})